BenjaminLpn/bibDownload/README.md

 * It is necessary to download **BeautifulSoup** package.
 * `papers`: Please input all of your paper titles to this variable.
 * `search_website`: Prefix of academic search from Bing.
-* In theory, this script analyze the elements and get the paper ID in Bing Library.
-And then get the whole BibTex.
-Finally, it is better to modify it to the format you want.
+* In theory, this script analyzes the elements to get the paper ID in Bing Library.
+And then add it to the BibTex search site.
+Finally, it is better to format it to what you want.